mwill35/AIT722-Assignment-03/AIT722-Assignment-03-README.md

 DONE: Color code the ZIP code polygons based on the number of points -- the color coding should be based on gradiation of color where darker colors indicates a higher number of points in the polygon.

-Export the online map that you made as JavaScript-embedded HTML files (either Leaflet or OpenLayer-based).
+DONE: Export the online map that you made as JavaScript-embedded HTML files (either Leaflet or OpenLayer-based).
 The exported files will be stored as a folder (with many files in it, including the 'index.html' file).
 (INSTALL QGIS2WEB Plugin through QGIS Plugins menu.)

 Create a 1-page report (strict on the number of pages to 1 page) that briefly explains the meanings of the data visualization and the color-coding.
 __Compress__ (1) the folder that includes web-based map visulaization files, (2) assignment3.csv, (3) aggregation.geojson, (4) data aggregation code or App file, and (5) your 1-page report, and submit the compressed file (e.g., ZIP) to BlackBoard.